joshuaedelstein15/Telecom_churn/ReadMe.md

 ## Business Understanding

-SyriaTel is a smaller end wireless provider, they don't have such the budget to invest in a large scale advertising campaign.
+SyriaTel is a smaller end wireless provider, they don't have the budget to invest in a large scale advertising campaign.
 However, they also can't afford to keep losing customers.
 Therefore they have turned to us to create a model for predicting which customers will churn.
-When a customers has been determined as likely to churn they will reach out to them in hopes of keeping the customer.

 In this scenario we will break the data into 2 categories: 1) the columns used to predict churn(predictors) 2) the target column of whether the customers churned or not.
 If churn is "True" that means the customer churned, and "False" if the customer didn't churn.